k8guard/k8guard-start-from-here/README.md

 	make up-discover
 	```

-1. To bring up action, in a new terminal run:
+1. To bring up report, in a new terminal run:

 	```
-	make up-action
+	make up-report
 	```

 1. Open the discover service url in the browser: